cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 <br/>

-In the `stacks/ue2-dev.yaml` stack config file, add the following config for the `vpc-flow-logs-bucket` component in the `ue2-dev` Atmos stack:
+In the `stacks/ue2-dev.yaml` stack config file, add the following config for the `vpc-flow-logs-bucket-1` Atmos component in the `ue2-dev` Atmos
+stack:

 ```yaml title="stacks/ue2-dev.yaml"
 # Import the base Atmos component configuration from the `catalog`.